Skip to main content

 Cells are grown and maintained at an appropriate temperature and a gas mixture of oxygen, carbon dioxide, and nitrogen in a cell incubator.
 The unique properties of these gases, coupled with specific system requirements, can be challenging for those designing, installing, and operating incubation systems.
 Therefore, system efficacy centers on properly designing, sizing, and supplying a system from gas source to point-of-use.

 For smaller operations using high-pressure cylinders, the 212 Series regulator maintains constant outlet pressure to the incubator, while two-stage regulation allows for higher flow without freezing.
 A 529 Series protocol station provides an easy way to wall-mount or incorporate multiple cylinders of the same gas.
 For continuous supply or higher duty cycles, a special 526 CD Series pressure differential switchover with an integral heated line regulator or a 527 Series switchover may be used.
-Another high-pressure option is a 522 Series enclosed switchover.
+Another high pressure option is a 522 Series enclosed switchover.
 CONCOA switchover systems are designed to interface with CONCOA remote alarms to provide audible and visual warnings of cylinder depletion for continuous system operation.

 For active operations with a continuous duty cycle, a 526 Series LC pressure differential switchover supports cryogenic liquid cylinder primary sources with high pressure reserves.
 However, for these operations CONCOA strongly recommends a 538 Series IntelliSwitch II for fully automatic switchover delivered safely and efficiently from primary and secondary liquid carbon dioxide and nitrogen sources, which can greatly reduce or eliminate venting and residual gas return.
 Finally, the CONCOA 55 Series point-of-use panel, with 400 Series regulators, such as the 484 or 486 Series, provides final line pressure control and individual line isolation of those gases used in incubator systems.